-Assignments (THW, CO) will be due at the beginning of lecture.
-You must submit it on my desk at the beginning of class (first 10 minutes) preferably during class announcements (announcements are given at the beginning of every class and are usually finished 1 to 2 minutes after official class starting time).
-Do not interrupt the instructor.
+Assignments (THW, CO etc...) will be due at the beginning of lecture.
+You must submit it on my desk at the beginning of class (first 10 minutes) preferably before class announcements (announcements are given at the beginning of every class and are usually finished 1 to 2 minutes after official class starting time).
+Do not interrupt the instructor - just drop your work off at the desk.

-Late to class: sign the late sheet and discretely drop the assignment off at my desk (near front of class) as soon as you enter the class (so that you get no advantage as HW problems may sometimes be discussed in class).
+If late to class: sign the late sheet and discretely drop the assignment off at my desk (near front of class) as soon as you enter the class (so that you get no advantage as HW problems may sometimes be discussed in class).
 "Discretely" means that you should not walk between a speaker and an audience as this is considered inappropriate.

-vi) Penalties for not turning HW or other assignments ontime

-Any HW submitted after first 10 minutes, but before end of lecture, is worth a maximum of 70% credit.
+vi) Penalties for not turning THW or other assignments ontime Any HW submitted after first 10 minutes, but before end of lecture, is worth a maximum of 70% credit.
 Therefore If you think there is a possibility that you will be late, then scan your assignment and send it by email (before class starts) to insure that it is counted as ontime.